SEA Games 2025: Singapore hurdlers’ national records annulled after technical glitch

 AI generated

-BANGKOK – The national records set on Dec 12 by Singapore hurdlers Ang Chen Xiang and Kerstin Ong will not count, after technical issues were reported at the Supachalasai National Stadium.
+The national records set on Dec 12 by Singapore hurdlers Ang Chen Xiang and Kerstin Ong will not count, after technical issues were reported at the Supachalasai National Stadium.

 “While the athletes’ placings remain valid, their recorded timings cannot be recognised for statistical purposes,” said the SNOC’s spokesperson.

-“This is unfortunate, and we have lodged the matter with the South-east Asian Games Federation to ensure that standards at the Games are upheld.”
+“This is unfortunate, and we have lodged the matter with the South-east Asian Games Federation (SEAGF) to ensure that standards at the Games are upheld.”

-On Dec 12, national hurdler Ang failed to retain his 110m hurdles gold, finishing second in a national record 13.75sec.
+On Dec 12, national hurdler Ang failed to retain his 110m hurdles gold, finishing second in a national-record 13.75sec.

 Ong, 28, told The Straits Times that she was disappointed by the development, though she added that she had figured out that “the time is definitely off”.

 The organisation added: “The responsible timing company could not fully fix the issue.
 The right placing of athletes was ensured.
-But the timing (results) from the official system cannot be accounted for statistic purposes (i.e. records. qualification to the major events, World ranking, etc.)”.
+But the timing (results) from the official system cannot be accounted for statistic purposes (i.e. records, qualification to the major events, world ranking, etc.)”.

 See more on